 If the results produce quantifiable interest rate risk exposure beyond our limits, then the testing will have served as a monitoring mechanism to allow us to initiate asset/liability strategies designed to reduce and therefore mitigate interest rate risk.
 The table below sets forth an approximation of our interest rate risk exposure.
-The simulation uses projected repricing of assets and liabilities at June 30, 2022.
+The simulation uses projected repricing of assets and liabilities at June 30, 2023.
 The income simulation analysis presented represents a one-year impact of the interest scenario assuming a static balance sheet.
 Various assumptions are made regarding the prepayment speed and optionality of loans, investment securities and deposits, which are based on analysis and market information.
 The assumptions regarding optionality, such as prepayments of loans and the effective lives and repricing of non-maturity deposit products, are documented periodically through evaluation of current market conditions and historical correlations to our specific asset and liability products under varying interest rate scenarios.
 Because the prospective effects of hypothetical interest rate changes are based on a number of assumptions, these computations should not be relied upon as indicative of actual results.
 While we believe such assumptions to be reasonable, assumed prepayment rates may not approximate actual future prepayment activity on mortgage-backed securities or agency issued collateralized obligations (secured by one- to four-family loans and multifamily loans).
 Further, the computation does not reflect any actions that management may undertake in response to changes in interest rates and assumes a constant asset base.
 Management periodically reviews the rate assumptions based on existing and projected economic conditions and consults with industry experts to validate our model and simulation results.

-The table below sets forth, as of June 30, 2022, the Company's net portfolio value, the estimated changes in our net portfolio value and net interest income that would result from the designated instantaneous parallel changes in market interest rates.
+The table below sets forth, as of June 30, 2023, the Company's net portfolio value, the estimated changes in our net portfolio value and net interest income that would result from the designated instantaneous parallel changes in market interest rates.

-Twelve Month Net Interest Income Net Interest Net Portfo
+Twelve Month Net Interest Income Net Portfolio Value

 Change in Interest Rates (Basis Points) Percent of Change Estimated NPV Percent of Change

-+200 (1.23)% \$ 240,523 (7.63)%
++200 (11.64)% \$ 169,560 (6.72)%

-+100 (0.55) 250,402 (3.84)
++100 (5.76) 175,500 (3.45)

-0 - 260,401
+0 - 181,774 -

--100 0.93 269,926 3.66
+-100 3.82 186,084 2.37

--200 (3.81) 274,861 5.55
+-200 7.39 189,927 4.49

-As of June 30, 2022, based on the scenarios above, net interest income would decrease by approximately 0.55% to 1.23% in a rising interest rate environment.
-One-year net interest income would increase by approximately 0.93% in a 100 basis points declining interest rate environment and decrease 3.81% in a 200 basis points declining interest rate environment.
+As of June 30, 2023, based on the scenarios above, net interest income would decrease by approximately 5.76% to 11.64% in a rising interest rate environment.
+One-year net interest income would increase by approximately 3.82% and 7.39% in a declining interest rate environment.